healthfinch/policies/auditing_policy.md

 4. Audit logs shall be protected from unauthorized access or modification, so the information they contain will be made available only if needed to evaluate a security incident or for routine audit activities as outlined in this policy.
 5. All audit logs are encrypted in transit and at rest to control access to the content of the logs.
 6. Audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
 This is done to apply the security principle of “separation of duties” to protect audit trails from hackers.
-7. For PaaS Customers choosing to use healthfinch logging services, log data will be separated from the log data of other Catalyze Customers.
+7. For PaaS Customers choosing to use healthfinch logging services, log data will be separated from the log data of other healthfinch Customers.

 ## Workforce Training, Education, Awareness and Responsibilities

-1. healthfinch workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
-Catalyze’s commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
-Catalyze workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member’s failure to comply with organizational policies.
+1. healthfinch workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI. healthfinch’s commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies. healthfinch workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member’s failure to comply with organizational policies.
-2. healthfinch Customers are provided with necessary information to understand Catalyze auditing capabilities, and PaaS Customers can choose the level of logging and auditing that Catalyze will implement on their behalf.
+2. healthfinch Customers are provided with necessary information to understand healthfinch auditing capabilities, and PaaS Customers can choose the level of logging and auditing that healthfinch will implement on their behalf.

 ## External Audits of Information Access and Activity